-NSW: Respondent Does NOT Serve Payment Schedule
+NSW: Respondent Does NOT Serve Payment Schedule within Time

 A payment schedule (response to a payment claim) need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.